gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 The AWS Load Balancer Controller allows dual-stack ingress so that a dual-stack shoot cluster can serve IPv4 and IPv6 clients.
 You can find an example [here](dual-stack-ingress.md#creating-an-ipv4ipv6-dual-stack-ingress).

+> [!WARNING]
+> When accessing external Network Load Balancers (NLB) from within the same cluster via IPv6 or internal NLBs via IPv4, it is crucial to add the annotation `service.beta.kubernetes.io/aws-load-balancer-target-group-attributes: preserve_client_ip.enabled=false`.
+> Without this annotation, if a request is routed by the NLB to the same target instance from which it originated, the client IP and destination IP will be identical.
+> This situation, known as the hair-pinning effect, will prevent the request from being processed.